 Making a full-scale drawing allowed me to work out the joinery details and the hardware size and placement.
 I was also able to step back to make sure the proportions looked nice.
-Normally, I just pull out my tape measure, measure the air and say "yeah, that's about right" when I'm determing outside measurements and hope they look good once the project is built.
+Normally, I just pull out my tape measure, measure the air and say "yeah, that's about right" when I'm determing outside measurements and hope they look good once the project is b

 I used Wonder Brads to install the molding.
 No need to predrill, they won't split the wood and are virtually invisible.
 I did not dab them with wood filler and no one has ever noticed them.